-So, if you want to know how to best spend your day in port, here are recommendations of the best cruise ports in the Mediterranean.
+So, if you want to know how to best spend your day in port, here are recommendations from fellow cruisers of the best cruise ports in the Mediterranean.

 Did You Know?